10 Docker Interview Questions & Answers for DevOps & Cloud Engineers

 Question 10: How do you handle sensitive data (like secrets) in Docker?

-For local runs, I pass secrets as environment variables — either inline or via a .env file.
-If I use a .env file, I make sure to add it to .dockerignore — so it doesn’t accidentally get copied into the image.
+For local runs I pass secrets in as environment variables, either inline or through a .env file.
+And if I use a .env file, it goes straight into .dockerignore so it never sneaks into the image by accident.

-In production, I use secret management tools — like HashiCorp Vault, AWS Secrets Manager, or Kubernetes Secrets — to inject secrets at runtime.
+In production it’s a different game.
+I lean on proper secret managers, HashiCorp Vault, AWS Secrets Manager, or Kubernetes Secrets, and let them inject the secrets at runtime.

-Secrets should always come from outside the image, not baked inside
+The rule is simple.
+Secrets live outside the image, never baked inside it.

 📌 Example: